apoapse1/scenicroute.github.io/_Somnium/1_Installation.md

 Community](https://discord.com/invite/nAQWr4VmG6).

-**4.2.** When Wabbajack finishes successfully, navigate to the Somnium installation folder.
-Inside, you should see a file named `Somnium.exe` or `Somnium Launcher.exe`, depending on your installed version of Somnium.
+**4.2.** When Wabbajack finishes successfully, navigate to the Somnium installation folder. **DELETE Credits.txt IF YOU HAVEN'T RAN THE LAUNCHER YET** Inside, you should see a file named `Somnium.exe` or `Somnium Launcher.exe`, depending on your installed version of Somnium.
 Run it and a new window will pop up.
 Select `Install Somnium`, click Accept and allow the launcher to finish the final steps of Somnium installation.

 **IMPORTANT**.
 During the final installation process, a fullscreen window will appear asking you to choose the appropriate in-game brightness by